imkira/cukunity/README.md

 After you install cukunity, please make sure you run `cukunity doctor` to check your system for problems.
 This command will check if you have the necessary tools in order to use cukunity for iOS/Android testing.
-You can also pass `no-ios` or `no-android` if you don't plan on testing on such platform.
+You can also pass `--no-ios` or `--no-android` if you don't plan on testing on such platform.

 ### Bootstraping your cukunity project